p3l6/blog/Readme.md

-## Repo storage for my personal developer website
+## Repo storage for my personal website

 [ers.land](https://ers.land)

 I don't expect readers or viewers of this blog (other than the resume portions when I am actively looking for work).